Syodai88/Group7_project/README.md

 ### Additional Information
 The app folder is a deployment folder.
 Therefore, there are two build folders, but they have the same contents.

+The data and tokenizer used could not be push due to the amount of data.